Home Office & Ergonomics

 The best desk pad does three unglamorous jobs at once: protects the desk surface from scratches and spills, quiets the clack of a mechanical keyboard against bare wood, and gives a cluttered desk one clean visual anchor that makes everything on top of it look more organized than it technically is.

-Our top pick for most desks is the Aothia Leather Desk Pad Protector, sized for a standard keyboard-and-mouse zone without overwhelming a smaller desk.
-If you want the option to flip between two looks, the Aothia Dual-Sided pad with a cork reverse side is the more versatile buy.
+Our top pick for most desks is the Aothia Leather Desk Pad Protector — sized for a standard keyboard-and-mouse zone without overwhelming a smaller desk.
+Want the option to flip between two looks?
+The Aothia Dual-Sided pad's cork reverse side is the more versatile buy, just in a smaller footprint.

 The single most common regret in desk pad reviews isn’t about material quality — it’s buying a size that doesn’t match the actual desk.
-Measure your available surface before choosing, and remember that “large” on a product listing means large relative to a typical desk, not necessarily yours.
+Measure the area from the front edge of your desk to where your monitor or stand starts, and side to side across your keyboard and mouse zone, before choosing a size.
+Remember that “large” on a product listing means large relative to a typical desk, not necessarily yours — the biggest option isn’t automatically the right one.

 Material: leather-look vs. cork